Summer festivals mean fun for all

 Hot Southern summers are no match for the city’s seasonal festivities.
 From enjoying music and art under the shade of a leafy neighborhood, watching acclaimed work at the Bronze Lens film festival or sampling delicious food and drinks at local food festivals, there is no shortage of ways to beat the heat.
 View a complete list of Atlanta summer festivals below.

 ATLANTA SUMMER BEER FEST

 Try a few of the more than 150 beers, including those from local breweries like SweetWater, Red Brick, Wild Heaven, Monday Night and many more.
 While you’re at it, enjoy live music on a pair of stages, a game zone and few surprises along the way.

-ATLANTA FOOD & WINE FESTIVAL (rescheduled for Fall)
+ATLANTA FOOD & WINE FESTIVAL (rescheduled for September 2021)

 The South has never tasted so good.
 Eat, drink and enjoy all that’s Southern at the Atlanta Food & Wine Festival.
 Join award-winning chefs, sommeliers, beverage innovators and industry experts on a culinary journey through the food and beverage traditions of the South in Midtown Atlanta.

 The Flying Colors Butterfly Festival at Chattahoochee Nature Center fills the air with hundreds of beautiful butterflies as they are released during this annual family festival.
 Enjoy the new “Butterfly Encounter” exhibit, live music, photography and entomology exhibits, plus arts and crafts and face painting.